lrbmike/super_clipboard/README.md

 ### Using Clipboard Features

+- Use the ➕ button to manually add custom content to your clipboard
 - Use the search box to find specific clipboard items by content
 - Filter items by tags using the tag filter section
 - Copy items to your system clipboard with the copy button